How to File Chapter 7 Bankruptcy for Free in Georgia: A Step-by-Step Guide

 Required Financial Statements

-- Credit card statements: Include recent statements for all credit cards
+- Credit card statements

-- Mortgage or rent documents: Provide proof of housing expenses
+- Proof of housing expenses

-- Vehicle information: Include loan statements or titles for any vehicles you own
+- Vehicle loan statements or titles

 Property Exemptions in Georgia

-- Homestead: Up to $21,500 in equity for a single filer ($43,000 for joint filers)
+- Homestead: Up to $21,500 in equity for a single filer ($43,000 for joint filers).

-- Personal property: Up to $5,000 in household goods, clothes, and appliances
+- Personal Property: Up to $5,000 in household goods.

-- Motor vehicle: Up to $5,000 in equity
+- Motor Vehicle: Up to $5,000 in equity.

-- Wildcard: Up to $1,200 in any property, plus up to $10,000 of unused homestead exemption
+- Wildcard Exemption: Up to $1,200 in any property, plus $10,000 of unused homestead exemption.

 Navigating the Chapter 7 Filing Process